uc-cdis/docs-gen3/docs/gen3-resources/operator-guide/helm/helm-deploy-example.md

 * Install kubectl (https://kubernetes.io/docs/tasks/tools/#kubectl)
 * Prepare to install Kind https://kind.sigs.k8s.io/docs/user/quick-start/ *(we include installation as part of the instructions below)*
 * Install Certbot (or some other tool to get your SSL Certificate)
-* You will need a host site you control
+* You will need a host site you control (we will use user.dev-site.net to signify this)
 * Install K9s (https://k9scli.io/) - this is used to give a visual view of what’s going on with your deployment

 ## Use Kind to set up a local Kubernetes cluster in Docker